“Never knowingly over-rehearsed”

 Funds were raised for Taunton Food Bank and Action for Children’s Trust (in Uganda).
 See the photo further down the page, and listen to this interview on ToneFM to find out more about the play and the charities.

 In March 2023 we were pleased to give £842 each to two charities following our “Stable Manners” play.
 Director Chris Doyle presented a cheque to Emmanuel and Felicity Ssebugenyi of Action for Children’s Trust in Uganda, and cast member Susie Peeler handed over another cheque to Martin Bluemel, representing Taunton Foodbank.
-Also present was church member Ruth Preater-Gillard, who will shortly be visiting Acts Uganda to work with the disabled children which they support.
+Also present was church member Ruth Preater-Gillard, who shortly afterwards visited Uganda to work with the disabled children which they support.

 And here are some previous presentations: